Baadshah (1999 film): Plot

-Khanna, the corrupt chief security officer, is informed and sends his men after Seema to kill her.
-Baadshah saves her.
+Khanna, the corrupt chief security officer, is informed and sends his men after Seema to kill her, but Baadshah, witnessing this, fights them off and saves her.
 They both discuss everything they know and come to realise their misunderstandings.
 Rani and Moti witness everything as well and they too understand the confusion.
-Baadshah's friends and the child are now in the custody of Thapar.
-He asks Baadshah to assassinate Bachchan himself or else he will kill Baadshah's friends and the child.
+Seema is devastated to hear that her brother is dead, and that Baadshah's friends and the child are now in the custody of Thapar.
+He asks Baadshah to assassinate Bachchan himself or else he will kill Baadshah's friends and the child, which Seema secretly hears.
 The child is strapped to a bomb vest and held hostage in a van monitored by Moti and Baadshah's friends are held in a high-rise by Rani.

 At the Holiday Inn Hotel, Baadshah meets the chief minister's husband, Tyagraj Bachchan, at the invitation of Sheetal (the chief minister's secretary), and finds out that he is also involved in the assassination plot after Tyagraj kills Sheetal.
-Baadshah rescues his friends and the child.
-He approaches the chief minister and hands a note to her about Sheetal's murder.
-She learns of the assassination plot and that the mastermind behind it is her husband.
-Baadshah pulls out his gun and opens fire upon the security personnel.
-He manages to wipe them all out, including Khanna.
-Tyagraj tries to flee but is apprehended by CBI officers.
+Seema and her uncle, enlisting the help of hotel staff, discreetly help Baadshah to rescue his friends and the child, while secretly giving a note of the plot to the Chief Minister.
+However, at the press meet, Bachchan learns of the assassination plot and that the mastermind behind it is her husband.
+Glancing at Bachchan with a sorrow look, Baadshah pulls out his gun and opens fire upon the security personnel.
+He manages to wipe them all out, including Khanna, while Thapar's attempt on Bachchan's life fails.
+Tyagraj tries to flee but is apprehended by CBI officers, Seema's uncle and the hotel staff.
 Thapar pulls out the bomb remote and threatens Baadshah's friends and CBI agents.
 They all dare Thapar to detonate the bomb.
 Thapar flees and is pursued by Baadshah while Dr. Surti works on the bomb.
 He manages to remove it and they throw it out of the building, where it lands right under Thapar's car.
 Thapar escapes and finds Rani and Moti outside and tells them to detonate the bomb once he is inside his car.
-Thapar is killed when the bomb detonates under his car.
+As they press the button, the bomb detonates under his car, killing Thapar, while Rani and Moti flee the scene.

-Baadshah now has a booming business at his detective agency.
+With his heroism noticed, Baadshah now has a booming business at his detective agency.
 Ram Lal receives a call from President Bill Clinton, offering $1,000,000 for assistance with the "Monica Case".
 Baadshah refuses it, saying he is on wife duty.